 Meet the families that have built Sachse

 Today Sachse has a population of over 25,000.
 Many things have changed from the days when William Sachse caught the train into Dallas from the depot just steps from his copper roofed home.
 Subdivisions now cover the old cotton and onion fields.
-Businesses line Highway 78, Sachse Road has not been the only way to get to Wylie for many decades now.
+Businesses line Highway 78 and Sachse Road have not been the only way to get to Wylie for many decades now.
 Sachse is on the brink of a new business boom the city hasn’t seen since the first shopping strips were built in the late 1980’s.
 Yet all the while there is still the foundation of volunteerism, neighbor helping neighbor and the spirit of William Sachse lives on in the stories of how the city got its start and how it has grown.

 Der Gist Lebt Immer Weiter!